Published October 28, 2020

-I think to follow around 25 LinkedIn hashtags is probably sufficient.
+I think following around 25 LinkedIn hashtags is probably sufficient.
 I have a hunch that if you follow too many it may not help.
 Fewer might even be better.

 Now when you produce content yourself on LinkedIn, be sure to add the hashtags that are relevant to that content.
-Remember to add no more than nine (but I think less is good).
+Remember to add no more than five.

-I don’t think that where you add them is too important, but my suggestion is that they look pretty neat at the foot of the content, or, if you are using the word in the text of your post, perhaps add it there.
-This does, of course, give you more characters to use elsewhere, which will all help to add to the dwell time of your post.
+I don’t think that where you add them is too important, but my suggestion is that they look neat at the foot of the content, or, if you are using the word in the text of your post, perhaps add it there.

 As with all major brands, having your brand represented by a hashtag can be really valuable.
 Think of #nike or #apple for example.
 I created my own hashtag some while ago and now use it on all my posts – #LinkedInCredible This allows me the ability to search for my own content when I need it – like a mini search engine!